robbytables/bug-free-invention/unit-5-intermediate/instructor-resources/21-scripting/21-scripting-slides.md

 We can prompt users for information, too.

-You've seen this a few times (remember the error checking, with the try/catch?)!
-It's very common.
+You've seen this a few times, it's very common in scripting to allow finer grained control.

 ```python
 # Prompts with "input"